-Student Satisfaction: As mentioned in the opening statement of this section, a very comprehensive research study of students was carried out in 2020 by MMG Education.
-The research, which focused on students of Years 7, 9 and 12, covered the areas Academic Programme, Christian Studies, Student Welfare, Communication, Student Services, Non-sport Co-curricular Activities, Sport, School Camps, Administration and Leadership, Facilities and Resources and School Reputation.
-The report, 2020 Years 7, 9 and 12 Student Review, provides comprehensive data on each separate year group and comparisons between male and female students.
+Student Satisfaction: As mentioned in the opening statement of this section, a very comprehensive research study of students is normally carried out by MMG Education.
+Unfortunately during 2021 COVID restrictions made it impractical to conduct The research, which focuses on students of Years 7, 9 and 12, covers the areas Academic Programme, Christian Studies, Student Welfare, Communication, Student Services, Non-sport Co-curricular Activities, Sport, School Camps, Administration and Leadership, Facilities and Resources and School Reputation.
+The following statistics have been gleaned from the survey conducted in

+2020 in the Years 7, 9 and 12 Student Review, and provides comprehensive data on each separate year group and comparisons between male and female students.